Gordon999/Pi-MP3_Player/README.md

 Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

 v17.90 Cutdown 8 added for Pi Touch 2 Display.

- Note there is a conflict with the Innomaker Pi DAC HAT, 25W Amp works OK.
-Pi DACPro HAT also works OK
+Note there is a conflict with the rotary encoders and the Innomaker Pi DAC HAT (gpio6), the Innomaker 25W Amp should work OK.
+Pi DACPro HAT works OK

 v17.85 Bluetooth IN.
 Pair your cell phone etc with the Pi.
 Run MP3_Player.py, click on Bluebooth , reconnect your cell phone, play your music on your cell phone. click on Bluetooth button to stop.